anshuman-gaikwad/anshuman-gaikwad/README.md

 # ✦ About Me

-✦ Final Year B.Tech Student in Artificial Intelligence & Data Science
+✦ Final Year B.Tech Student in Artificial Intelligence & Data Science.

 ✦ Passionate about solving real-world problems using Artificial Intelligence, Machine Learning and Data Science.